Commitment Quality Value

 (ii) any information relating to a Data Subject and we can identify that Data Subject (directly or indirectly) from:

-that information alone; or
+a. that information alone; or

 Personal Data Breach: any act or omission that compromises:

-(i) the security, confidentiality, integrity or availability of Personal Data; or
+(iii) the security, confidentiality, integrity or availability of Personal Data; or

-(ii) the physical, technical, administrative or organisational safeguards that we or our third-party service providers put in place to protect that data.
+(i) the physical, technical, administrative or organisational safeguards that we or our third-party service providers put in place to protect that data.